Ayantaker/SpyderC2/README.md

 - 10.10.2021
 	- Introduced logger for the framework
-	- Added command history like bash using realine
+	- Added command history like bash using readline
 	- the log.txt now shows useful logs like new victim joined, or task issued
 	- log is now opened autpmatically in a new terminal when main script is invoked.
 Needs Gnome-terminal